 Why is resume formatting so hard?

 It doesn’t have to be!
-Sam, Upkey’s resume expert, takes all of your relevant information and formats your resume for you!
-He does all the hard work so you can focus on other ways to #arriveready.
+Upkey’s Resume Builder takes all of your relevant information and formats your resume for you!
+We do all the hard work so you can focus on other ways to #arriveready.